Jerry Duplessis: Film scoring

 In 1996, Wonda would co-produce the Fugees all-star Ali tribute "Rumble in the Jungle" featuring A Tribe Called Quest and Busta Rhymes for the Muhammad Ali documentary When We Were Kings.
 The Warren Beatty film Bulworth includes "Ghetto Superstar" performed by Pras Michel, ODB and Mýa and "How Come" by Senegalese singer Youssou N'Dour and rapper Canibus.

 Alongside Wyclef and Andrea Guerra, Wonda wrote and produced the theme song "Million Voices" for the film Hotel Rwanda, which was nominated for a Golden Globe in 2005.
 The same song was later nominated for a Grammy Award in 2006.
 Other film credits include The Manchurian Candidate, Dave Chappelle's Block Party and 50 First Dates.

-In 2001, Wonda built Platinum Sound Recording Studios in Times Square, NYC.
+In 2001, Wonda built Platinum Sound Recording Studios in Times Square, New York City.

-Yéle Haiti

-Wonda and Wyclef co-founded non-profit Yéle Haiti providing assistance to Haiti in education, health, environment and community development.
-“We created Yele Haiti because we are from Haiti,” said Wonda.
-“We want to give people from the impoverished nation equal access to education and opportunity and equip them with the necessary tools to be self reliant.”
-Wonda has hosted several diplomats and activists to the country including former President Bill Clinton, Angelina Jolie, and Petra Nemcova.

 Since 2009

 In 2009, Wonda began producing music on his own, founding a production company called Wonda Music and placing his first major record with teen sensation, Justin Bieber for "U Smile."
 He has since followed up several placements to include artists Mary J. Blige, Musiq Soulchild, Keri Hilson, Estelle, Busta Rhymes, Miguel and Lupe Fiasco.
 Wonda began signing artists, producers, and songwriters to his Wonda Music imprint.

-Artists currently on the Wonda Music roster include Cokah, Famey, Viviane Ndour (Viviane), Alex Boyé, and Destiny Moriah.
-Producers include Arden 'Keyz' Altino, Klase '1st Klase' Gonzalez, 'Murk da Mic', and Hardy Indigo.

-Wonda also plays bass guitar as part of Melissa Etheridge's new touring band.